simp/pupmod-simp-incron/REFERENCE.md

 Valid values: present, absent

-The basic property that the resource should be in.
+The state that should be enforced for the table

 Default value: present